Awaswas: Uypi

 The Uypi were concentrated along the mouth of the San Lorenzo River in present-day Santa Cruz and Soquel Creek.
 Uypi territory was rich in fields and coastal terraces.
-Three known villages were Aulintak ("Place of Red Abalone", near the river mouth), Chalumü (about one mile northwest of Aulintak), and Hottrochtac (one mile further northwest).
+Three known villages were Aulintak ("Place of Red Abalone", near the river mouth), Chalumü (about one mile northwest of Aulintak, present-day Westlake neighborhood), and Hottrochtac (one mile further northwest).
 They held kinship ties with the Aptos, Sayanta, Cajastaca, Chaloctaca, Cotoni, Pitac, and Chitactac.
 At the time of their first interactions with the Spanish, the chief of the Uypi was Soquel ("Laurel Tree").

 The Spanish identified Aulintak as an ideal settlement site for Mission Santa Cruz and renamed the people "San Daniel".
 By 1810, the Spanish began to call the Uypi tribe the Soquel tribe.

 Aptos

 At the southern edge of Uypi territory, bound by Aptos Creek and Monterey Bay at the western edge of their land, and eastward about halfway to the Pajaro River, lived the Aptos ("The People").
 The Aptos tribe was one of the larger Awaswas groups in the region.
 They held kinship ties with the Uypi, Calendaruc (a Mutsun speaking people), and Cajastaca.
 At the time of their first interactions with the Spanish, the chief of the Aptos was Molegnis.
 The Spanish renamed the people "San Lucas".